A Burning Issue

 This pioneering work at Mount Vernon hospital not only led to the development of air mattress technology which is now used to help patients globally- it was the beginnings of a Research Institute at Mount Vernon which later became known as RAFT.

 From the start, RAFT has always embraced new technology.

 Professor Scales’ work on patient support systems continued during his tenure at RAFT as Director of Research.
 He recognised that no method existed for testing how well mattresses distributed patent pressure.
 Even distribution of such pressure is crucial to minimise the risk of pressure sores developing in patients, so Professor Scales devised the idea of a creating a dummy patient for mattress testing.

 It was estimated that up to 70% of pressure sores developed on the bottom, so having the right shape on that part of the dummy was crucial.
 After initially trying to plaster cast people’s buttocks, the research team at RAFT turned to new technology; laser scanning, to create an accurate mould.
-‘Gladys’, as the dummy patient became known, was later born and the rest as they say is history!
+‘Gladys’ (pictured, left), as the dummy patient became known, was later born and the rest as they say is history!

 Today that pioneering spirit remains strong.
 RAFT is quick to examine how emerging technology could be utilised to develop new surgical techniques.
 A prime example is our new research project into facial reconstruction which is looking at how 3D printing can be combined with new biological compounds to create a scaffold around which to grow new bone.

 Over the last 29 years the RAFT research team has been focusing on areas of research that can provide practical and tangible solutions for children and adults who have had their lives and health altered dramatically by accidents, disease or birth defects.

 For that reason, our emphasis has always been on research that will provide a solution to a medical problem within two to five years.